R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 ```

 !!!Note
-    For the R3 KDS, the following constraint should be used: `S:B4CDF6F4FA5B484FCA82292CE340FF305AA294F19382178BEA759E30E7DCFE2D PROD:1 SEC:STALE`.
+    For the R3 development KDS, the following constraint should be used: `S:B4CDF6F4FA5B484FCA82292CE340FF305AA294F19382178BEA759E30E7DCFE2D PROD:1 SEC:STALE`.

 ### Defining a KDS key spec
-To make use of KDS keys with Mail, the client must construct an appropriately configured [`PostOffice`](api/-conclave%20-core/com.r3.conclave.mail/-post-office/index.html) object with which to encrypt Mail.
+The client must construct an appropriately configured [`PostOffice`](api/-conclave%20-core/com.r3.conclave.mail/-post-office/index.html) object with which to encrypt Mail.
 The first step is to create a [`KDSKeySpec`](api/-conclave%20-core/com.r3.conclave.common.kds/-k-d-s-key-spec/-k-d-s-key-spec.html) object which specifies how the public key should be derived and which enclaves should be allowed access to the corresponding private key:

 ```java